 21) Berry Smoothie

-It is quick and easy to prepare and customize smoothies based on the ingredients you have in your freezer.
-Mix the yogurt with the berries and a little milk until it becomes thick and drinkable.
-A banana can add sweetness and body without any additional sugar.
-If you want it to keep you full, include oats or nut butter.
+You can quickly and easily prepare and customize smoothies using the ingredients in your freezer.
+Combine the yogurt with the berries and add a bit of milk until the mixture is thick enough to drink.
+If you don’t want to add sugar, a banana will do the trick.
+To keep you full, add either oats or nut butter.

 22) Smoothie Bowl